Recipe Overview

 Servings: 8 generous servings

+- Popular at get-togethers!
 Bring these baked beans to your next family party, reunion, potluck, or picnic.
-I guarantee you won’t be bringing any home with you.
-Everyone will be asking for your recipe.
-They go great with grilled burgers, hot dogs and sloppy Joes.
+Everyone will be asking for the recipe!

 - Onion: Lots of chopped onion go into these beans.
 They’ll cook down so don’t worry about finding chunks of onion in the beans.
 Any type of onion works, but we love a sweet onion.